labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 ##########################################

 This interface allows the user to search for potentially horizontally transferred genes (HGT) which are gathered in genomic regions (Region of Genomic Plasticity).
-Basically, an RGP is a region of a genome structurally not present in related other(s).
+Basically, a RGP is a region of a genome structurally not present in other related genomes.
-The RGPs can be sites of insertions of integrated Mobile Genetic Elements (MGE), or the result of deletions of particular segments of DNA in one or more strains.
+RGPs can be sites of insertions of integrated Mobile Genetic Elements (MGEs) or the result of deletion of particular segments of DNA in one or more strains.
 Therefore, the RGP designation does not make any assumption about the evolutionary origin or genetic basis of these variable chromosomal segments.

-RGP finder method is mainly a comparative method.
+RGP Finder is mainly a comparative method.
-Algorithm first starts with identification of synteny breaks (at least 5kb) between a query genome and other close ones from the our database, the RGPs.
+The algorithm first starts with the identification of synteny breaks between the query genome and the reference genomes.
+To be considered a RGP, a break must span at least 5kb and must not contain more than 2 genes in synteny.

-Then it "scan" RGPs for well known HGT features (tRNA hotspot, mobility genes) to help characterize them.
+Then the algorithm "scans" RGPs for well known HGT features (tRNA hotspot, mobility genes) to help characterize them.
-In addition, two compositional methods are also used to capture other kinds of signals of the query sequence.
+In addition, two compositional methods are also used to capture other kinds of signals of the query sequence:

-AlienHunter (Vernikos and Parkhill, 2006) and SIGI-HMM (Waack et al., 2006).
+* AlienHunter (Vernikos and Parkhill, 2006): an Interpolated Variable Order Motif (IVOM) exploits compositional biases using variable order motif distributions (2-mer to 8-mer).
+  The tool is launched with its default values and the results are stored for each query genome.

+* SIGI-HMM (Waack et al., 2006): SIGI-HMM is a sequence composition method that is part of the Columbo package.
+  This method uses a Hidden Markov Model (HMM) and measures codon usage to identify possible Genomic Islands (GIs).

+We associate an IVOM or a SIGI-HMM region with a RGP if these regions overlap over at least 50% of the smallest one.
+Those regions are called SIGIVOM regions.

 GC deviation is also computed.

+The graphical interfaces associated with this tool combined with the comparative genomic context available in MaGe are useful to explore in detail the predicted regions.
 Consensus regions between comparative and compositional results can be viewed and explored.

-AlienHunter : An Interpolated Variable Order Motif (IVOM) exploits compositional biases using variable order motif distributions (2mer to 8mer).
-The tool is launched with it’s default values and results are stored in databases for each query genome.

-SIGI-HMM : SIGI-HMM is a sequence composition method that is part of the Columbo package.
-This method uses a Hidden Markov Model (HMM) and measures codon usage to identify possible Genomic Islands (GIs).

-We associate an IVOM or a SIGI-HMM region with a RGP if these regions overlap themselves over at least 50% of the smallest one.

-Then the graphical interfaces associated to this tool are useful to explore in detail the predicted regions, using also the comparative genomic context available in MaGe.

 How to read the interface?
 --------------------------

 .. image:: img/island1.png

-* **item A**: Use the «Change» button to set the reference genome that will be used for the comparison.
-The current reference genome is displayed as a subtitle at the top of the window.
+* **item A**: use the «Change» button to set the query genome that will be used for the comparison.
+              The current genome is displayed at the top of the window.

-* **item B**: organism list of our database PkGDB (you can chose one or several organism(s)).
+* **item B**: list of organisms in PkGDB (you can choose one or several organisms).

-* **item C**: organism list of RefSeq Organisms (you can chose one or several organism(s)).
+* **item C**: list of RefSeq organisms (you can choose one or several organisms).

-* **item D**: Percentage of genes conserved in synteny with the query genome.
+* **item D**: percentage of genes conserved in synteny with the query genome.

 * **item E**: compositional results availability :

 	* **green** : Alien Hunter (IVOM) or SIGI-HMM results are available for the query genome.
 	* **red** : Alien Hunter (IVOM) or SIGI-HMM results are not available for the query genome.

-* **item F**: When one or several organism(s) of PkGDB and/or RefSeq have been chosen click here to launch the comparison.
+* **item F**: when one or several organisms of PkGDB and/or RefSeq have been chosen click here to launch the comparison.

 .. tip:: Try to choose related organisms to avoid too much rearrangements from distant species (use item D).
-The predicted regions depends of the selected organisms for comparison.
-If you select phylogenic unrelated organisms in term of synteny the predicted regions will then not only belong to flexible gene pool (HGT) but from taxon specific regions.
+	 The predicted regions depend on the reference organisms selected for comparison.
+	 If you select phylogenetically unrelated organisms in term of synteny the predicted regions will then not only belong to flexible gene pool (HGT) but from taxon specific regions.

 Results : circular view